theholocron/theholocron.github.io/src/content/docs/reference/code-of-conduct.md

 ## For the Maintainer

-* Use labels like help wanted or good first issue to guide people to issues they can work on if they are new to the project.
+-   Use labels like help wanted or good first issue to guide people to issues they can work on if they are new to the project.
-* When running benchmarks, show the authors of the framework/library/etc the code you’re going to run to benchmark on before running it.
+-   When running benchmarks, show the authors of the framework/library/etc the code you’re going to run to benchmark on before running it.
 Allow them to PR (it’s ok to give a deadline).
 That way when your benchmark is run you know they have your approval and it’s as fair as possible.
 This also fixes issues like benchmarking dev instead of prod or some user errors.
-* When you ask someone for help or label an issue help wanted and someone PRs, please write a comment explaining why you are closing it if you decide not to merge.
+-   When you ask someone for help or label an issue help wanted and someone PRs, please write a comment explaining why you are closing it if you decide not to merge.
 It’s disrespectful of their time otherwise, as they were following your call to action.
 I would even go so far as to say it would be nice to comment on any PR that you close OR merge, to explain why or say thank you, respectively.
-* Don’t close a PR from an active contributor and reimplement the same thing yourself.
-Just… don’t do this.
+-   Don’t close a PR from an active contributor and reimplement the same thing yourself.
+Do not do this.
-* If a fight breaks out on an issue that gets personal, shut it down to core maintainers as soon as possible.
+-   If a argument breaks out on an issue that gets personal, shut it down to core maintainers as soon as possible.
 Lock the issue and ensure to enforce the code of conduct if necessary.

 ## For the User

-* Saying thank you for the project before making an inquiry about a new feature or filing a bug is usually appreciated.
+-   Saying thank you for the project before making an inquiry about a new feature or filing a bug is usually appreciated.
-* When opening an issue, create a small, isolated, simple, reproduction of the issue using an online code editor (like codepen or codesandbox) if possible and a GitHub repository if not.
+-   When opening an issue, create a small, isolated, simple, reproduction of the issue using an online code editor (like codepen or codesandbox) if possible and a GitHub repository if not.
 The process may help you discover the underlying issue (or realize that it’s not an issue with the project).
 It will also make it easier for maintainers to help you resolve the problem.
-* When opening an issue, please suggest a solution to the problem.
+-   When opening an issue, please suggest a solution to the problem.
 Take a few minutes to do a little digging.
-This [blog post](https://blog.kentcdodds.com/what-open-source-project-should-i-contribute-to-7d50ecfe1cb4) has a few suggestions for how to dive into the source code a little.
+This [blog post](https://blog.kentcdodds.com/what-open-source-project-should-i-contribute-to-7d50ecfe1cb4) has a few suggestions for how to explore the source code a little.
 If you’re not sure, explain you’re unsure what to do.
-* When opening an issue, if you’re unable to resolve it yourself, please explain that.
+-   When opening an issue, if you’re unable to resolve it yourself, please explain that.
 The expectation is that you resolve the issues you bring up.
 If someone else does it, that’s a gift they’re giving to you (so you should express the appropriate gratitude in that case).
-* Don’t file issues that say things like “is this even maintained anymore?”
-A comment like this is insulting to the time they have put in, it reads as though the project is not valid anymore just because they needed a break, or were working on something else, or their parent died or they had a kid or any other myriad human reasons for not being at the beck and call of code.
-It’s totally ok to ask if there’s a roadmap for the future, or to decide based on past commits that it’s not maintained enough for your liking.
-It’s not ok to be passive aggressive to someone who created something for you for free.
+-   Don’t file issues that say things like “is this even maintained anymore?”
+A comment like this is insulting to the time they have put in, it reads as though the project is not valid anymore because they needed a break, or were working on something else, or they had a child or any other myriad human reasons for not being at the beck and call of code.
+It’s totally okay to ask if there’s a roadmap for the future, or to decide based on past commits that it’s not maintained enough for your liking.
+It’s not okay to be passive aggressive to someone who created something for you for free.
-* If someone respectfully declines a PR because, though valid code, it’s not the direction they’d like to take the project, don’t keep commenting on the pull request.
+-   If someone respectfully declines a PR because, though valid code, it’s not the direction they’d like to take the project, don’t keep commenting on the pull request.
-* When you want to submit a really large pull request to a project you’re not a core contributor on, it’s a good idea to ask via an issue if the direction you’d like to go makes sense.
+-   When you want to submit a really large pull request to a project you’re not a core contributor on, it’s a good idea to ask via an issue if the direction you’d like to go makes sense.
 This also means you’re more likely to get the pull request merged because you have given them a heads up and communicated the plan.
 Better yet, break it into smaller pull requests so that it’s not too much to grok at one time.
-* Avoid entitlement.
+-   Avoid entitlement.
 The maintainers of the project don’t owe you anything.
 When you start using the project, it becomes your responsibility to help maintain it.
 If you don’t like the way the project is being maintained, be respectful when you provide suggestions and offer help to improve the situation.
-* Before doing anything on a project, familiarize yourself with the contributor guidelines.
+-   Before doing anything on a project, familiarize yourself with the contributor guidelines.